Grandpa says circles are all around us.

 This workshop asks participants to go within and reflect upon their own unique gifts.
 We will connect with images from nature as we build a poem that may play with metaphor, simile, or personification.
 Adding illustrations to our creations will enhance the experience and the final piece can be designed on a single page or in “mini book” form.
 If time allows we will extend the poem into expressive movement with a focus on mindfulness and positive affirmations.

-Xelena González has roots in San Antonio, Texas but has stretched her wings to fly all the way to Guangzhou, China, where she works as a librarian in an international school.
+Xelena González has roots in San Antonio, Texas and is an accomplished journalist and dancer who has led various workshops in creative writing, world dance, and interdisciplinary arts.
 She studied journalism at Northwestern University and library science at Texas Woman’s University, but her true training as a storyteller has come from getting to know other living beings—including plants, animals, and people who happen to speak different languages or see the world in unusual ways.
 She tells these stories through picture books, essays, song, and dance.

 Adriana M Garcia